rdevries-thoughtworks/leap_se/pages/docs/platform/en.md

 * *Debian Servers*: Servers that you deploy to must be running Debian Wheezy, and no other distribution or version.
 * *Real or Paravirtualized Servers*: Servers must be real machines or paravirtualized VMs (e.g. KVM, Xen, OpenStack, AWS, Google Compute).
 OS level virtualization is not supported (e.g. OpenVZ, Linux-VServer, etc), nor are system emulators (VirtualBox, QEMU, etc).
-* *Your Machine*: You must have a Linux or Mac computer to deploy from (this can be a headless machine with no GUI).
+* *Your Workstation*: You must have a Linux or Mac computer to deploy from (this can be a headless machine with no GUI).
 Windows is not supported (Cygwin would probably work, but is untested).
 * *Your Own Domain*: You must own a domain name.
 Before your provider can be put into production, you will need to make modifications to the DNS for the provider's domain.

 The LEAP Platform consists of three parts, detailed below: